protectai/nbdefense/docs/docs/getting-started/index.md

 ### [The CLI](cli.md)

 The CLI is a better option if you have a lot of notebooks that you would like to scan simultaneously or if you would like to automatically scan notebooks that are going into a central repository.
-It can also help you set a baseline for correcting individual notebooks with the JupyterLab extension at a later time.
+It can also help you set a baseline for correcting individual notebooks with the JupyterLab Extension at a later time.

 ![CLI help message](/imgs/cli-help-message.png)